 Dust of Snow Wrap

+To show off the Bear Calendar, @KnitCola chose to knit Helen Stewart‘s Dust of Snow wrap (RAVELRY LINKS).
+The final shawl will measure 264cm (104”) long and 47cm (18.5”) wide.
+The Knitvent Collection is a treasure!
 This pattern is new and freshly published in the six-pattern Knitvent 2018 collection.
-Dust of Snow already has a whopping 737 projects.
-For knitters of this and other Knitvent 2018 patterns, there is a Knitvent 2018 Chat thread on Ravelry.
+Dust of Snow already has a whopping 737 projects (RAVLERY LINK).
+For knitters of this and other Knitvent 2018 patterns, there is a Knitvent 2018 Chat thread on Ravelry (RAVELRY LINK).

 Mini Skein Patterns to Knit and Love

-I’ve written about mini skein pattern options before, so I’ll link to those posts here.
+I’ve written about mini skein pattern options before, from lists of patterns to how to make your own mini skein set.

 Ambah’s ADVENTurous Wrap (details on knitting this pattern)